Before You Call for Repairs…| 5 Common DIY Household Fixes

 Change/replace a light fixture

 This one’s a little trickier than fixing a toilet, but only because it involves electricity.
 And once you discern which switch in the circuit box applies, you’re really home free.
 If you’re switching out the fixture with one that has a similar, if not identical, base, the biggest challenge is ensuring you have enough electrical wire to connect to the new fixture.
 Nearly all replacement fixtures will come with wire caps, which you’ll use to connect the wires from the new light to the existing wires in the wall.
 Be sure to twist the wires clockwise before you put the cap on the end, since that will also turn clockwise.
-If you still think you need electrical guidance make sure to contact mzelectric.com
+If you still think you need electrical guidance make sure to contact mzelectric.com.
+Professional electrical repair – Damyans Electric services may also help with your electrical tasks and avoid accidents or disasters, you need to be sure that your choosing the best pliers for this kind of repair.

 Fix a leaky faucet